cm-holland/HuffmanEncoder/README.md

 # HuffmanEncoder
-An implementation of Huffman coding in Java.
+An implementation of HuffmanTree coding in Java.